Kalani-875/EcoCenter_Frontend/README.md

 ## Configuration

 The frontend server is configured to run on port 3000.
-If you want to change the port, modify the package.json file, specifically the "scripts" section.

 ## Frameworks and Libraries